Vikento/MyShopBlock/README.md

  #### b.
 Customizing

-  Once you have created the table and field, it is time to customize and add all the missing table and field that you feel you will need.
+  Once you have created the tables and fields, it is time to customize and add all the missing tables and fields that you feel you will need.

   1. create user with authorization : not all the functionnalities are reachable by all type of users.
 So when the table and fields are created, you can give access to the users.
       - The *read only user* and *commenter user* can have access to the list of items (module *"My Stock"*), the description of the items (Module *"Items Information"*) and some KPI (Module *"My DashBoard"*).